-The trustees' long-term aim is to maintain total funds of the charity in the region of £120m which will generate investment income to fund future grant giving at a level of approximately £2m (2018: £5m) per annum in perpetuity.
-In order to reach this target, and in order to comply with the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (as amended for periods commencing 1 January 2016), the charity's financial statements show an Unrestricted Income Fund surplus.
-The charity is making progress towards this aim having total investment income for the year of £4,835,392 (2018: £5,218,247).
+The trustees' long-term aim is to maintain total funds of the charity in the region of £120 million which will generate investment income to fund future grant making at a level of approximately £2m (2019: £2m) per annum in perpetuity.
+In order to reach this target, and in order to comply with the Accounting and Reporting by Charities: Statement of Recommended Practice Applicable to Charities Preparing their accounts in accordance with the Financial Reporting Standard Applicable in the UK and Republic of Ireland (FRS 102) (2nd Edition, effective January 2019) ("Charities SORP"), the charity's financial statements show an Unrestricted Income Fund surplus.
+The charity is making progress towards this aim having total investment income for the year of £3,579,612 (2019: £4,835,392).
 The trustees consider the risks associated with the assets in which funds are held and aim to maintain an appropriate mix of assets in order to realise the long-term aim.
-The charity had a net deficit for the year of £938,362 (2018: net surplus £3,778,970) after net gains / (losses).
-The deficit in the current year is in large part due to the loss on the sale of the Tuscan portfolio.
-The net loss for the year from the sale of the Tuscan portfolio is an overall loss of £4,706,954.
-The loss is considered due to market factors and the uncertainty surrounding BREXIT.
+Towards the end of the accounting period and in the post balance sheet period, the Covid-19 pandemic has had a significant impact on the value of investments held.
+The trustees are regularly monitoring the value of investments in order to achieve long-term aims.
+The charity had a net surplus for the year of £54,092,953 (2019: net deficit £938,362) after net gains / (losses).
 The trustees expect the level of funds to increase going forward in order to reach their aim of £120m.